Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Callum Tennent oversees how we test and review VPN services.
 He's a member of the IAPP, and his VPN advice has featured in Forbes and the Internet Society.
 Read full bio

-When you connect your computer or smartphone to a WiFi network, the WiFi owner can see your internet browsing and search history, downloads, and apps you’ve used via the WiFi router’s logs (even if you use incognito mode or delete your search history from your device).
-They can’t see this information on the WiFi bill, which only shows the devices that accessed the internet and how much data they’ve used.
+Yes, WiFi owners can see your internet browsing and search history, downloads, and apps you’ve used via the WiFi router’s logs (even if you use incognito mode or delete your search history from your device).
+No, they can’t see this information on the WiFi bill, which only shows what devices accessed the internet and how much data they used.
+The easiest way to stay private on WiFi is with a VPN.

-If you connect to someone else’s WiFi network — public or private — without taking steps to protect your privacy, the WiFi owner or network administrator can technically see all your internet activity.
+If you connect with your computer or phone to someone else’s WiFi network — public or private — without taking steps to protect your privacy, the WiFi owner or network administrator can technically see all your internet activity.

-This includes the web pages you visit and their URLs, your search history, the apps you’ve used, and how much time you spend on each website.
+This includes the sites you visit and their URLs, your search history, the apps you’ve used, and how much time you spend on each website.

-In this guide, we’ll explain what kind of information WiFi owners can see via the router’s logs and the WiFi bill.
+In this guide, we’ll explain what kind of information WiFi owners can see via the router’s logs and the WiFi bill and how to prevent that from happening.

-We’ll also show you how to delete, or hide, your internet activity so you can protect your privacy even on someone else’s WiFi network.
+We’ll also show you how to delete your internet activity so you can protect your privacy even on someone else’s WiFi network.

 Can the WiFi Owner See the Websites You Visit?

-If you connect your device to someone else’s WiFi network, they can see your browsing activity and internet history on that network by checking the WiFi router’s logs.
+If you connect to someone else’s WiFi network without the precautions above, they can see your browsing activity and internet history on that network by checking the WiFi router’s logs.

-Most modern WiFi routers collect and store important information that passes through them, called ‘logs’.
+Most modern WiFi routers keep records of their activity, called ‘logs’.
 This can include your device’s IP address, MAC address, the websites you visit, and timestamps of when you visited them.

 This information is readily available to the network admin through the router’s admin panel.